riccardoFasan/polyglot/README.md

 ### Translate

-"Translate" is the main feature of this script.
+"Translate" is the main feature of Deeply.
 It reads the passed file and creates one or more new files with the translations.
+It creates a new file with the translations and doesn't edit the source file.

-In case of a JSON, it returns a new JSON.
-In case of a PO file it returns a PO and a MO files.
+> ℹ️ In the case of a PO file, it returns both a PO and an MO file.

 #### Command options